NikitaDeriabin/LAB_AOC_1/README.md

 # Benchmark

-This is simple benchmark for standard mathematics operations.
+This is simple benchmark for testing standard mathematical operations for different data types.